-Demand and interest in anime has grown over 100% in the past few years, so it’s no surprise that more and more streaming services are adding anime to their platforms, or even going as far to make anime originals of their own.
+Demand and interest in anime have grown over 100% in the past few years, so it’s no surprise that more and more streaming services are adding anime to their platforms, or even going as far as to make anime originals of their own.
 As someone who’s watched anime since I was a kid, it’s been interesting, but also exciting, to see anime grow to such popularity and heights over the years.

 With the acquisition of Funimation, Crunchyroll is the biggest and most recognizable streaming service that’s dedicated to anime, but there are more anime streaming services that you’ll want to check out as well.
 Before I get into the list, though, I want to talk about how I went about choosing the best anime streaming services and some tips for streaming anime!